Have you ever wondered just who your ancestors were and they came from? Have you ever been curious to know your roots?

-DNA testing has also caught our attention with the help of TV adverts brought to us by Ancestry, MyHeritage and others.
+DNA testing has become quite popular due to the help of TV adverts brought to us by Ancestry, MyHeritage, and others.
 It seems to be all the craze lately.

 But where do you look and how do you find these answers?

 What follows is just 5 different ways that can help you to explore your family history.
-You can choose one, two, three or all of these options.
-There’s no limit.
+You can choose one, two, three, or all of these options.

-You just need to have that drive to want to find out as much as you possibly can about your ancestors.
+You just need to have that drive and passion to want to discover as much as you possibly can about your ancestors.

 1. Interview Your Relatives!